Ko0ler/Scrapper/README.md

 ## Future features

-- Checking for extraction eligibility and authorization before processing
+- Best suited algorithm for Checking extraction eligibility and authorization before processing
-- GUI with PyQt for user interaction
+- Web based GUI (Graphical User Interface) for user interaction and accessibility

 ## License
 This project is licensed under the MIT License.